actions-on-google/appactions-fitness-kotlin/README.md

 Specifically, this sample supports the following BIIs:
 * `START_EXERCISE` - opens the sample app and starts an exercise session
 * `STOP_EXERCISE` - opens the sample app and stops the current exercise session.
-* `GET_EXERCISE_OBSERVATION` - displays a [Slice](https://developer.android.com/guide/slices) inside
-the Assistant with information on a particular exercise statistic

 ![alt-text](media/fit-actions-demo.gif "App Actions Demo")